-Nearly a decade ago, we had to decide if we would make the investment in SMILE technology.
-We decided against it and I am pleased that we did.
+About 10 years ago, my team and I at VISTAeyes needed to decide if we should introduce the SMILE technology at our clinic.
+Based on research available at the time, we decided against it and I am pleased that we did.
 So much of the promise of SMILE has not eventuated.

-After 10 years SMILE has been slow to grow in popularity.
-The technology has had no major upgrade.
+A decade later and SMILE has been slow to grow in popularity.
+To date, the technology has had no major upgrade.
 The initial promise that SMILE would provide better visual outcomes, have shorter recovery time and be less invasive to the corneal integrity did not eventuate.

 It is important, though, to look for high quality studies, examples of which are randomised studies.
 These are the gold standard in medical research.
 Other powerful studies are meta analyses, which seek to evaluate all quality publications to come up with a conclusion.
 In this article, I refer to these types of studies.